Keruspe/creds/README.md

 creds, the credential mangler
 =============================

-Highly inspired by password-store, creds aims to keep track of credentials (usernames and password), storing them in the filesystem encrypted with gpg.
+Highly inspired by password-store, creds aims to keep track of credentials (usernames and passwords), storing them in the filesystem encrypted with gpg.

 It has a nice integration with GPaste.